How to Make Lemon Sensory Bottles for Summer

 Children are naturally curious about everything around them.
 Exploring with sensory bottles and bins are just another way to activate the senses while exploring any way they would like.
 Whether you premade sensory bottles or make your own, the sensory play is beneficial.

-Exploring Senses
+Exploring Senses:

 Sensory play can help children develop new concepts and find ways to explore their different senses.

-What colors are the lemons?
-What do lemons smell like?
-How do they taste?
-What other liquids could we put in the empty water bottle?
+- What other liquids could we put in the empty water bottle?

 Connect with Summer